-cc.
+d.
 Case Files

-- f.
-Case Maintain case files will be located; - i.
-SED personnel shall store case files in the MFSC case file room or in the MFSC case management system, unless a case is being actively examined.
+Case files will be located in the MFSC case file room unless a case is being actively examined.
 This includes case files from Major Crime Scene investigations.
-These files may contain a copy of the examiner's report and/or a CD with crime scene or firearms photographs. - ii.
-Only Crime Lab and Major Crime Scene staff,Team (MCST) personnel and Criminalistics Laboratory personnel shall have access to this the MFSC case file room.
-Case files are stored in the MFSC - g.
-Unless otherwise directed by Scientific Evidence Section Commander or their designee, distribute crime laboratory reports as follows: - i.
-The official report shall be distributed to Records Division personnel; - ii.
-Copies of the official report shall be distributed to the requestor/other unit or the bureau detective who is investigating the case; and - iii.
-The original report shall be stored in the MFSC file room for at least three years.
-After three years, they may be transferred to another approved location where they will be stored until deemed no longer necessary.or in the Laboratory Information Management System (LIMS).
+These files may contain a copy of the examiner's report and/or a CD with crime scene or firearms photographs.
+Only Crime Lab and Major Crime Scene staff, have access to this room.
+Case files are stored in the MFSC case file room for at least three years.
+After three years, they may be transferred to another approved location where they will be stored until deemed no longer necessary.

-- 1. Requests for Crime laboratory reports are typically distributed by electronic means, but may also be distributed in hard copy. - h.
-Unless otherwise directed by Scientific Evidence Section Commander or their designee, distribute MCST reports as follows: - i.
-The original report shall be distributed to Records Division personnel through the Department's report management system; and - 1.-Copies of Case Files - a.ii.
-Requests for copies of MCST reports shall be distributed to the investigative case files (Firearms/Tool Marks, Biology, Latents, Controlled Substances, and Crime Scene Investigation) should be directed to the Crime Lab's Administrative Assistant agent assigned the case. - i.
-Respond to requests for copies of case files as follows: - b.i.
-Original case files shall not be taken out of the Grime Laboratory MFSC under any circumstance. - ii.
-Records requests for copies of case files and any related records shall be directed to the MFSC Administrative Assistant regarding: - 1.
-Firearms/tool marks; - 2.
-DNA; - 3.
-Latent fingerprints; - 4.
-Controlled substances; and - 5.
-Crime scene investigations. - ←A. All requests for copies of case files must be submitted in either written or electronic form. - d.B.
-AThe MFSC Administrative Assistant shall leave a notice that the file has been copied, the date copied, and for whom the file was copied, will be left in the case file by the Administrative Assistant. - e.C.
-All requests for blood alcohol reports or blood alcohol case files as well as breath alcohol instrumentation records should go directly to the Blood Alcohol Analyst.shall be emailed to apd.alcohol@cabq.gov. - f.
+- 3. Requests for Copies of Case Files - a.
+Requests for copies of case files (Firearms/Tool Marks, Biology, Latents, Controlled Substances, and Crime Scene Investigation) should be directed to the Crime Lab's Administrative Assistant. - b.
+Original case files shall not be taken out of the Crime Laboratory under any circumstance. - c.
+All requests for copies of case files must be submitted in either written or electronic form. - d.
+A notice that the file has been copied, the date copied, and for whom the file was copied, will be left in the case file by the Administrative Assistant. - e.
+All requests for blood alcohol reports/case files as well as breath alcohol instrumentation records should go directly to the Blood Alcohol Analyst. - f.
 In general, all of the procedures used by the division to collect, preserve, and analyze evidence are considered public information.